We are very excited to announce that the AF and Arrhythmia Clinic has started.

 What do we see?

-Clinic appointments last for half an hour and includes:
+Clinic appointments are half an hour and includes:

 - Assessing the patient